refined-github/refined-github/readme.md

 Most features [can be disabled](https://github.com/sindresorhus/refined-github/pull/877) if they are JavaScript-based *(Experimental)* and you can override our CSS with your own in [the extension options.](https://github.com/sindresorhus/refined-github/pull/1193)

-We're happy to receive suggestions and contributions, but be aware this is a highly opinionated project.
+We're happy to receive suggestions and contributions, but be aware that this is a highly opinionated project.
 There's [a high bar for adding features.](https://github.com/sindresorhus/refined-github/issues/2960) Users will always disagree with something.
 That being said, we're open to discussing things.

 ## Contribute